Thermal waters used in the Termy Mszczonów complex are rich in ...czytaj więcej

 At the foot of Jaworzyna Krynicka, several were marked out cross-country skiing trails with varying length and difficulty.

-At Jaworzyna Krynicka, it functions Hostel PTTK, Mountain Rescue i Museum of Mountain Tourism.
+It operates in Jaworzyna Krynicka Hostel PTTK, Mountain Rescue i Museum of Mountain Tourism.

 Museum of Mountain Tourism Jaworzyna Krynicka was opened in the 1970 year and its exhibition presents the history and traditions associated with tourism in the Polish mountains, mainly in the Beskid Sądecki, as well as is dedicated to the guerrilla struggles in the band Jaworzyna Krynicka.

-At the top of Jaworzyna Krynicka is located TV and radio mast and several catering points.
+On the top of Jaworzyna Krynicka there is a radio and TV mast and several food and beverage outlets.

-Jaworzyna Krynicka is a place where several are marked out hiking and cycling trails.
+Jaworzyna Krynicka is a place where a few were marked out hiking and cycling trails.

 -red: from the PTTK hostel in Hala Łabowska to the market square, then to Jaworzyna Krynicka, through Krynica-Zdrój (The Main Beskid Trail)

--zielony from Muszyna, through Złockie, Jaworzyna Krynicka and Krynica (Wincenty Pol Route)
+-zielony from Muszyna, through Złockie, Jaworzyna Krynicka and Krynica (the Wincenty Pol Trail)

 Walking along the slopes of Jaworzyna Krynicka you can meet caves, outcrops and monadnocks, of which the most interesting is probably Devil's Stone, which is a monument of inanimate nature.

-At Jaworzyna Krynicka stand they form beeches, maples, ashes, elms, larches, pines, rowans, birches and alders.
+At Jaworzyna Krynicka stand they form beeches, maples, ash trees, elms, larches, pines, rowans, birches and alders.